-vidual or a group.
+ethics (p.
+25, KQ 1.4) Set of moral values or principles that govern the conduct of an individual or a group.
 Why it's important: Ethical questions arise often in connection with information technology.

-ethics (p.
-22, KQ 1.4) Set of moral values or principles that govern the conduct of an indiexpansion slots (p.
-13, KQ 1.3) Internal "plugs" used to expand the PC's capabilities.
+expansion slots (p.
+16, KQ 1.3) Internal "plugs" used to expand the PC's capabilities.
 Why it's important: Expansion slots give you places to plug in additional circuit boards, such as those for video, sound, and communications (modem).

 floppy-disk drive (p.
-15, KQ 1.3) Storage device that stores data on removable 3.5inch-diameter flexible diskettes encased in hard plastic.
+17, KQ 1.3) Storage device that stores data on removable 3.5-inch-diameter flexible diskettes encased in hard plastic.
 Why it's important: Floppy-disk drives are included on almost all microcomputers and make many types of files portable.

 hard-disk drive (p.
-15, KQ 1.3) Storage device that stores billions of characters of data on a nonremovable disk platter inside the computer case.
+17, KQ 1.3) Storage device that stores billions of characters of data on a nonremovable disk platter usually inside the computer case.
 Why it's important: Hard disks hold much more data than diskettes do.
 Nearly all microcomputers use hard disks as their principal secondary-storage medium.

 hardware (p.
-10, KQ 1.3) All machinery and equipment in a computer system.
+12, KQ 1.3) All machinery and equipment in a computer system.
 Why it's important: Hardware runs under the control of software and is useless without it.
 However, hardware contains the circuitry that allows processing.

 information (p.
-10, KQ 1.3) Data that has been summarized or otherwise manipulated for use in decision making.
+12, KQ 1.3) Data that has been summarized or otherwise manipulated for use in decision making.
 Why it's important: The whole purpose of a computer (and communications) system is to produce (and transmit) usable information.

-information technology (p.
-2, KQ 1.1) Technology that merges computing with high-speed communications links carrying data, sound, and video.
+information technology (IT) (p.
+3, KQ 1.1) Technology that helps to produce, manipulate, store, communicate, and/or disseminate information.
 Why it's important: Information technology is bringing about the fusion of several important industries dealing with computers, telephones, televisions, and various handheld devices.

 input (p.
-10, KQ 1.3) Whatever is put in ("input") to a computer system.
+12, KQ 1.3) Whatever is put in ("input") to a computer system.
 Input devices include the keyboard and the mouse.
 Why it's important: Useful information cannot be produced without input data.

 interactivity (p.
-20, KQ 1.4) Two-way communication; a user can respond to information he or she receives and modify the process.
+24, KQ 1.4) Two-way communication; a user can respond to information he or she receives and modify the process.
 Why it's important: Interactive devices allow the user to actively participate in a technological process instead of just reacting to it.

-Internet (p.
-5, KQ 1.1) Worldwide network that connects hundreds of thousands of smaller networks linking computers at academic, scientific, and commercial institutions.
-Why it's important: Thanks to the Internet, millions of people around the world can share all types of information and services.
+internet (the "net") (p.
+6, KQ 1.1) Worldwide computer network that connects hundreds of thousands of smaller networks linking computers at academic, scientific, and commercial institutions, as well as individuals.
+Why it's important: Thanks to the internet, millions of people around the world can share all types of information and services.

 keyboard (p.
-12, KQ 1.3) Input device that converts letters, numbers, and other characters into electrical signals readable by the processor.
+14, KQ 1.3) Input device that converts letters, numbers, and other characters into electrical signals readable by the processor.
 Why it's important: Keyboards are the most common kind of input device.

 local area network (LAN) (p.
-8, KQ 1.2) Network that connects, usually by special cable, a group of desktop PCs and other devices, such as printers, in an office or building.
+9, KQ 1.2) Network that connects, usually by special cable, a group of desktop PCs and other devices, such as printers, in an office or a building.
 Why it's important: LANs have replaced mainframes for many functions and are considerably less expensive.

 mainframe (p.
-8, KQ 1.2) Second-largest computer available, after the supercomputer; capable of great processing speeds and data storage.
-Costs \$5000-\$5 million.
+9, KQ 1.2) Second-largest computer available, after the supercomputer; capable of great processing speeds and data storage.
+Costs \$5,000-\$5 million.
 Small mainframes are often called midsize computers.
 Why it's important: Mainframes are used by large organizations (banks, airlines, insurance companies, universities) that need to process millions of transactions.